arjunyel/movie-trailers/README.md

 ### Generating Files

-1. Make your list of your favorite 20 movies in movies.txt (Limited due to the API)
+1. Make your list of your favorite 20 movies in source/movies.txt (Limited due to the API)

-1. Put your [TMDb API key](https://www.themoviedb.org/documentation/api) into key.py
+1. Put your [TMDb API key](https://www.themoviedb.org/documentation/api) into source/key.py

 ```bash
 tsc # If you have Typescript installed